conradchelsea/Amazon_Vine_Analysis/README.md

 I chose to survey a dataset consisting of information about jewelry sales.
 ![Vine Table DF](https://user-images.githubusercontent.com/71476009/106196631-46b1ec00-6177-11eb-9690-c460cb1e4dde.png)

-Created a filtered dataframe where the total votes equaled or were greater than 20.
+Created a filtered dataframe where the total votes were equal or were greater than 20.
 ![Total Votes Equal or Greater Than 20](https://user-images.githubusercontent.com/71476009/106198791-19b30880-617a-11eb-8e38-c7841cfc5f3a.png)

-Created a filtered dataframe where helpful voted divided by total votes was equal or greater than 50%.
+Created a filtered dataframe where helpful votes divided by total votes were equal or greater than 50%.
 ![Greater than or equal to 50](https://user-images.githubusercontent.com/71476009/106199030-6f87b080-617a-11eb-9561-9727685e4f53.png)

 Created a filtered dataframe with Vine (paid) reviews included.